stehrn/tradebook/SQL.md

 # Schema
 Lets define the minimal schema to demonstrate what happens when a trade is booked.

-The book table will have a type (e.g. profit centre, customer), denominated currency, name of trader (can be null, e.g. if its a customer book), and legal entity.
+The `book` table will have a type (e.g. profit centre, customer), denominated currency, name of trader (likely the desk head in charge, can be null if its a customer book), and legal entity - a distinct ring-fenced part of the business (e.g. US versus EMEA).
 Once set up, this data wont generally change that often.
 ```sql
 CREATE TABLE book (
   id INT AUTO_INCREMENT  PRIMARY KEY,